gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 <em style="display: block; text-align: center">Diffusion of Innovation Curve</em>

-Here's the critical realization: **84% of your users (Early Majority + Late Majority + Laggards) will initially resist your product**, not because it lacks value, but because change triggers psychological distress.
-Even more striking: only 16% (Innovators + Early Adopters) will enthusiastically embrace your product from the start.
+Here's the critical realization: **84% of your users (Early Majority + Late Majority + Laggards) will initially resist your product**, not because it lacks value, but because change often triggers psychological distress.
+Even more alarming: only **16%** (Innovators + Early Adopters) will usually enthusiastically embrace your product from the start.

 ## The DOI Experience Model: Mapping the Emotional Journey

-Recent academic research by du Plessis and Smuts revealed that user adoption follows predictable emotional stages, similar to grief processing.
+Research by du Plessis and Smuts revealed that user adoption follows predictable emotional stages, similar to grief processing.
 The DOI Experience Model maps this journey:

 ### Stage 1: Refusal
-**User Mindset**: "This won't affect me" or "I don't need this"
+**User Mindset**: "This doesn't concern me" or "I don't need this"

 **Behavioral Indicators**:
 - Ignoring onboarding emails